by Ashley Ward

 The Psychology of “I” vs. “We”

-To understand the psychology behind the use of “I” and “we,” it’s essential to delve into human nature and the dynamics of social interaction.
+To understand the psychology behind the use of “I” and “we,” it’s essential to consider human nature and the dynamics of social interaction.
 When we use “I,” we are emphasizing the individual, indicating a self-centered perspective.
 Conversely, when we use “we,” we signal a shift towards the collective, emphasizing unity and collaboration.

 The Power of “I”